 How is Shrek the Musical different from the film?

 Shrek The Musical is everything you love about the movie and more!
-You can expect to see all of your favorite characters from the film, as well as all the incredible spectacle you see at a Broadway show.
+You can expect to see all of your favourite characters from the film, as well as all the incredible spectacle you see at a Broadway show.
 Flashing lights, big scenery, incredible costumes, and a beautiful score that was written for the stage.
 The live music really enhances the story because we’re able to illustrate how the characters are feeling in the big moments and provide the backstory that the movie doesn’t give you.
 Action, comedy, and romance – it’s all there.

 I love the song “I Think I Got You Beat”.
 It’s a song where Princess Fiona and Shrek are arguing about who had it worse as a child.
 Finally, at the climax of their yelling, Shrek accidentally farts!
 What ensues is a full out fart and burp battle between Shrek and the Princess, which results in them finding common ground.
-It’s usually one of the audiences’ favorite numbers because of how hilarious it is.
+It’s usually one of the audiences’ favourite numbers because of how hilarious it is.